Past US Open Winners

 Betting on the US Open

-When it comes to betting on golf, it’s one of the easier sports to bet on due to there only a few betting options, and those options are simple to understand.
+When comes to betting on golf, it’s one of the easier sports to bet on due to there only a few betting options, and those options are simple to understand.
 Just because the US Open betting options are simple, doesn’t mean they won’t make the tournament a little bit more fun to watch!
+For those US Open fans that want to ensure they’re making the best bets possible, read on.

 US Open Futures/Outright Winner